IanAmbrose/Telegram-lambda-bot/README.md

 Return to <a href="https://aws.amazon.com/">AWS Console</a> and search for and select Lambda Service

 1. Select "Create Function"
-2. Chose 'Author from scratch'
+2. Choose 'Author from scratch'
 3. Enter Basic Information - Function Name and Language, for this guide select Python 3.6
-4. Chose 'Change default execution role' from the Permissions header
+4. Choose 'Change default execution role' from the Permissions header
 5. Next apply the setting found in the screenshot below:

 ![role---Copy-ConvertImage](https://user-images.githubusercontent.com/74079455/152596274-40f01010-8c36-4ff6-b672-face9f5aa216.png)